Glauber quark and gluon contributions to quark energy loss at next-to-leading order and next-to-leading twist: Summary and Outlook

 Phenomenological studies by the JET and JETSCAPE Collaborations, together with estimates of $\hat{q}$ in cold nuclear matter, indicate that $\hat{q}$ is an order of magnitude larger in hot QGP than in cold nuclear matter~\cite{JET:2013cls,JETSCAPE:2024cqe,Deng:2009ncl,Ru:2019qvz}.
 Assuming this trend remains the same for jet transport coefficients $\hat{\mathcal{F}}_i$, kernels 2–4 are expected to play a more significant role for jets traversing QGP than in cold nuclear environments.
 For these scattering kernels to be implemented within realistic Monte Carlo simulations of jet partons in the QGP, the transport coefficients $\hat{\mathcal{A}}_i$ and $\hat{\mathcal{F}}_i$ need to be computed, either in finite-temperature field theory or using lattice gauge theory.
-Having access to the scattering kernels herein, together with those in \cite{Kumar:2025egh}, allows to use photons and jets together when constraining flavor hydrodynamization dynamics.
+Having access to the scattering kernels herein, together with those in Ref.~\cite{Kumar:2025egh}, allows us to use photons and jets together when constraining flavor hydrodynamization dynamics.
 Still missing is a scattering kernel producing a virtual initial-state gluon, stemming from gluon-gluon fusion diagrams and quark-antiquark anihilation diagrams at the onset of the jet shower.
 Such diagrams are to be considered next, especially pertaining to the heavy-quark pair-production, which have become interesting \cite{Barata:2025uxp}.